How Jewish Mindfulness Meditation

 Loving-kindness

-Judaism teaches that the world is built on loving-kindness (Psalm 89), and that God is filled with loving-kindness towards all his Creation (Exodus 34.6).
+Judaism teaches that the world is built on loving-kindness (Psalm 89), and that God is filled with loving-kindness towards all Creation (Exodus 34.6).